 Fast Climate Facts

-- Wettest Month: August (average rainfall of 9 inches / 230 mm)
+- Wettest Month: July (average rainfall of 10 inches)

 Rainy Season in Guadalajara

 Guadalajara’s annual rainfall is just under 40 inches, the majority of which falls between June and September.
 During that time, there may be torrential storms and the occasional hail.
 When a storm hits, there may be flash floods that slow traffic.
 It rarely rains all day, most often raining in the late afternoon or evening and generally lasting no more than a couple of hours.
 The rain brings refreshment from the heat of the day, cooling things off.
 The increased rain has the added advantage of transforming the landscape, turning the dry, brown countryside lush and green.
 Major weather events are rare in Guadalajara, but it can receive copious amounts of rain when there are hurricanes or severe tropical storms along either coast.

 This season has the warmest weather.
 It starts warming up in April, and by May, high temperatures may reach the high 80s and low 90s F (mid-30s C).
 March and April are typically dry, but humidity increases as the months progress, and by the end of May, the rainy season is getting started.
 Although the climate in Guadalajara can be hot, it is rarely uncomfortable and humidity levels are reasonable.
 Tourist crowds lessen in the springtime, although the week before and the week after Easter are a busy time for national tourism.